sandra-calvo/smarthomes-SimulatedData/README.md

 <img src="/images/simulation9.png" width="80%" height="80%">

 We need to edit the yellow Open Weather Map node and add the API key.
+I recommend you get your own API key from https://openweathermap.org/.
+In the meantime use the following API key:

     API KEY: 3a1ac87a062142df79f4177302bd7ab9